Category Archives: Miscellany

 Long Shadow Revisited

-Five years have passed since I published, on American Path[o]s, “August’s Long Shadow,” a personal memoir of the the events surrounding the 1988 murder of my friend and fraternity brother Thomas Baer (kevinterralbrewer.com/baer/).
+Five years have passed since I published, on American Path[o]s, “August’s Long Shadow,” a personal memoir of the events surrounding the 1988 murder of my friend and fraternity brother Thomas Baer (kevinterralbrewer.com/baer/).
 Looking back, I am struck by the degree to which this one written piece has impacted my conception of who I am and certainly of who I was.
 My blog is a simple hobby and, admittedly, one on which I expend little energy.
 With retirement approaching, I daydream that someday it may yet become a going concern, but for now I repost my old research papers and pound out the occasional history-related tale, trying to bring dead presidents and others back to life using essentially the same story telling techniques that have kept me in work and, I am told, successfully so, for nearly three decades.
 I am content with this.

 “August’s Long Shadow” is different, though.
 I didn’t know it at the time, but it is.